Managing an industrial facility is a crucial task and is the main way to make production activities run efficiently.

 The stages of the 5S method are:

-• Seiri: translated as classification, this stage consists of identifying and differentiating the necessary items for production and those which are useless and unnecessary.
+Seiri: translated as sorting, this stage consists of identifying and differentiating between items that are necessary and those that are useless for production.

-• Seiso: it is linked to the tidiness and cleanliness of the industrial space.
+Seiso: linked to order and cleanliness in the industrial space.

-• Seiketsu: translated as standardization, it’s a stage in which anomalies, that is, clutter and dirt, are prevented, setting the appropriate rules and procedures for production.
+Seiketsu: translated as standardisation, this stage involves preventing anomalies, i.e. disorder and dirt, by establishing appropriate standards and procedures for production.

-• Shitsuke: the last stage is discipline, in which effort to continue improving productive activity is encouraged.
+Shitsuke: finally, discipline, a stage in which efforts to continue improving productive activity are encouraged.

 Kaizen